fernsky/gadhawa-reporting/apps/demographics/processors/README.md

 # Demographics Processing System

-This system provides a unified, extensible pipeline for processing all demographic data categories in the Lungri Rural Municipality Digital Profile with enhanced image generation capabilities.
+This system provides a unified, extensible pipeline for processing all demographic data categories in the Gadhawa Rural Municipality Digital Profile with enhanced image generation capabilities.

 ## Architecture